In this guide

 Before rushing out to start your own SMSF, however, remember the golden rule of investing – never make an investment decision based purely on potential tax savings.

-SMSFs offer tax management benefits, but for many fund members it’s questionable whether they are worth the administrative burden of running your own SMSF.
-And remember, the ATO is the regulator for SMSFs and will always be looking over your shoulder.
+SMSFs offer tax management benefits, but for some people, it’s questionable whether they are worth the administrative burden of running their own SMSF.
+And remember, the Australian Taxation Office (ATO) is the regulator for SMSFs and will always be looking over your shoulder.
+(Mainstream funds are regulated by the Australian Prudential Regulation Authority, APRA)

 Need to know

-The imputation credits attached to the franked dividend are a tax offset provided to shareholders who receive the franked dividend.
-They are designed to avoid the profit being taxed twice – once in the hands of the company and once in the hands of the investor.
+Franking credits are designed to avoid profits being taxed twice – once in the hands of the company and once in the hands of the investor.